uninstallio/android-sdk/README.md

 Notiphi Android SDK
 ===================

 Notiphi Android SDK allows you to monetise your Android app (2.3.3 and above) by receiving contextual notifications.
 This guide will help you to integrate in a few minutes.

-Please follow the following steps in order to integrate the Notiphi Android SDK into your android app:
+Please follow the following steps in order to integrate the Notiphi Android SDK into your android app.

 ### Steps to integrate the sdk to your Android project.
 ####Setup